ch3lla/login_page_nodejs/README.md

-Sure!
-Here's an example of the content you can include in your README file for a login page created with Node.js, Express, and MySQL:

 # Login Page with Node.js, Express, and MySQL

 This project demonstrates the implementation of a login page using Node.js, Express, and MySQL.
 It provides a basic authentication system where users can register, login, and access protected routes.